CW: drugs (fictional), overdose, withdrawal, magical thinking, hallucination, dehumanized demographic (fictional), police equivalent

 "You're talking about the carriers," she says, "their carriers.
 What about the sims?"

 "Where does anything go when it is fried," the shop-girl says, "before it comes back."
 Says it as if the answer to this is both obvious and unknowable.
 Chére thinks she knows.
 Steam scouring the charcoal black of the stainless pan.
 The pan itself was scorched and split when she'd first used it.
 She'd hurt her finger some.
-Steam-Straining was like pulling sap from trees to the initiate; to those who know, like the hummingbird guzzles nectar.
+Steam-Straining was like pulling sap from trees to the initiate; to those who know, like the hummingbird swallows nectar.
 Between those two points there’s a threshold where a trust is broken, a bond betrayed.
 Going against, breaking skin.

 She follows by default as the girl ambles behind the counter-top.
 Retrieves from a burrowed desk cavern a sign upon which she makes several crossings and re-crossings with a pen, Chére assumes.
 Can't only make out the languid snakes that are her elbowed arms moving with the motion, the pales of her arms slivers in the darkness.